galleon/LearningToFly/PITCHME.md

 ### Data

  - Which data? |
+    - Aircraft system data |
-    - Observations |
+    - Operator inputs |
-    - Inputs |
+    - Environmental data (flight plan, weather, ...) |
  - Is there already some data available?
-(EV?, ...)
+(EV for example?, ...) |

 +++

 ### Simulations

+Simulations can be used to spped-up the learning process through exploration

  - Constraints:
-    - Log all required data (see previous slide) |
+    - Be able to Log all required data (see previous slide) |
     - Be able to launch scenario easily |
+    - Be able to launch zillions of simulations (possibly quicker than real time) |

+---?image=assets/image/question.jpg

+### Questions

+- Which is the data (variables) required for such a project |
+- Which is the data already usable (if it exists)? |
+- What will pilots accept to do (in the frame of such a research)? |